-C1 (GM_Curve) consists of CS1, CS2 and CS3 (GM_CurveSegment).
-CS1 uses a geodetic interpolation, CS2 linear and CS3 circularArc3Points.
-SP (start point) and EP (end point) (GM_Point) are the start and end points of C1 and can also be used indirectly as a 0 dimension position for a point feature.
-An array of control points for each segment consists of a combination of SP, EP and vertices as indicated in the above diagram.
+C1 (GM\Curve) consists of CS1, CS2 and CS3 (GM\CurveSegments).
+CS1 uses a geodetic interpolation, CS2 linear and CS3 circularArc3Pointsare.
+SP (start point) and EP (end point) (GM\Points) are the start and end points of C1 and can also be used indirectly as a 0 dimension position for a point feature.
+An array of control points for each segment consists of a combination of start pointSP, end pointEP and vertices as indicated in the above diagram.
 The orientation of C1 is + (forward) from SP to EP.

-A.2 Surface Example
+A.2 Surface example Example